Inter-IIT-12-0/IIT-BHU/README.md

 ```

 ## Step 4: Configure Environment Variables
-Create a .env.local file in the root of the project and add the necessary configuration.
-Example content:
+Create a .env.local file in the root of the project and add the necessary configuration:

 ```bash
 MONGO_URI = "mongodb+srv://trumio:trumio@trumio.ulvhes0.mongodb.net/?retryWrites=true&w=majority"